AhmedFrz/Neural_Network_Charity_Analysis-Python-TensorFlow-MachineLearning/README.md

 ## Overview and purpose

-A non profit foundation Alphabet Soup
-Dedicated to improving people well being
-Analyze the impact of each investment
-She is asked to do the risk assessment about which company to donate It is asked to create a mathematical data driven solution which can do this accurately Hence, a deep learning neural network.
-This will evaluate all types of input data and produce a clear decision making We will design and train these models using Python Tensorflow library
+A non profit foundation Alphabet Soup is dedicated to improving people well being.
+We will analyze the impact of each investment.
+We are asked to do the risk assessment about which company to donate.
+We will create a mathematical data driven solution which can do this accurately, hence, a deep learning neural network will be utilized.
+This will evaluate all types of input data and produce a clear decision making
+We will design and train these models using Python Tensorflow library